Pa1K/lesson-one/README.md

-This project is Quiz about me.
+This project contains a Quiz about me.
 Implemented using node js.